AghilZadeh/PlateMate/sanitize-data.md

 ## How we do this:

-Load your data into a pandas dataframe.
+Pandas is the primary tool for sanitizing data in Python.
 Some basic steps to sanitize data include:

 - Removing duplicate entries (`pd.drop_duplicates`)
 - Filling missing values (`pd.fillna`)